-The Anatomy lab is one of the requirements for students gaining entry into the nursing program, which contributes to the essential workforce.
-Postponing this course would lead to an uncertain timeline for completion and entry into that, and other essential service programs, such as those in allied health.
-The essential component of the lab is the tactile, three-dimensional understanding of the structures gained by inperson study of anatomical models, specimens, and dissection activities.
+Specific labs are required for students gaining entry into essential workforce programs.
+Postponing these would lead to an uncertain timeline for completion and entry into those essential service programs, such as those in allied health.
+The essential component of the labs are tactile, requiring three-dimensional understanding of the structures gained by in-person study of anatomical models, specimens, and dissection activities.
 All of the didactic work is planned to be online, but the portions of the in-person labs that require the hands-on manipulations will be conducted in person.
-The labs would be restricted to 10 students per lab, with strict cleaning and disinfectant protocols to be completed between lab sessions.
+The labs would be restricted to 10 students per lab, with strict cleaning and disinfecting protocols to be completed between lab sessions.
 All students would be masked, wearing gloves, and spaced at least six feet apart.
 The instructor and teaching assistant would be masked and wearing face shields.